lukejbyrne/auto-shorts/README.md

 # Overview
 Motivational videos on YouTube were at an all-time high with the uptake in shorts consumption.
-However, there were a variety of styles behind utilised.
+However, there were a variety of styles being utilised.
 I selected the below as they were simple (in theory) to create and for AB/split testing, simple changes are best as they differ across minimal variables allowing for comparison.

 # Results
 Colour and black-and-white formats with music and captions perform best due to their emotional appeal and engagement, while black screen styles, especially without music or captions, significantly underperform and lack viewer retention.
 Adding music and visually engaging elements boosts performance across all styles.
+Boosted viewer engagement by 91% and increased views by over 2,000% through A/B testing and optimizing video formats with music, captions, and visuals.

 # Methodology
 To test the validity of this YouTube automation strategy I developed a script which gives a YouTube video link and timecode, creates 6 short-form pieces of content and uploads them to YouTube (this was then expended to triple upload to YouTube, Tiktok, and Instagram).